jschaf/b2/posts/docker-patterns.md

 of wrestling with `&&` and backslashes, move logic into a script.
 Then, `COPY` the script into the Docker image.
 Docker invalidates based on the hash of the copied script, so any changes in the copied script force Docker to rebuild that layer plus all following layers.
-The benefit of using an external scripts are that you can use Bash instead of the container shell and all the programming tools with external files, especially shellcheck.
+The benefit of using external scripts are that you can use Bash instead of the container shell and all the programming tools with external files, especially shellcheck.